bd2kccd/causal-rest-api/README.md

 POST https://ccd1.vm.bridges.psc.edu/ccd-api/{username}/data/chunkUpload
 ````

 In this example, the data file is splited into 3 chunks.
 The upload of each chunk consists of a GET request and a POST request.
+To handle the state of upload chunks, a number of extra parameters are sent along with all requests:

+* `resumableChunkNumber`: The index of the chunk in the current upload.
+First chunk is `1` (no base-0 counting here).
+* `resumableChunkSize`: The general chunk size.
+Using this value and `resumableTotalSize` you can calculate the total number of chunks.
+Please note that the size of the data received in the HTTP might be lower than `resumableChunkSize` of this for the last chunk for a file.
+* `resumableCurrentChunkSize`: The size of the current resumable chuck.
+* `resumableTotalSize`: The total file size.
+* `resumableType`: The file type of the resumable chuck, e.e., "text/plain".
+* `resumableIdentifier`: A unique identifier for the file contained in the request.
+* `resumableFilename`: The original file name (since a bug in Firefox results in the file name not being transmitted in chunk multipart posts).
+* `resumableRelativePath`: The file's relative path when selecting a directory (defaults to file name in all browsers except Chrome).
+* `resumableTotalChunks`: The total number of chunks.

 Generated HTTP request code example: